Headlines

 And finally…

-Ripping and editing the music, creating the images, uploading it all, then researching and writing about the releases takes a good couple of hours for each one.
-If you grab anything we've put up please don't forget that a 'thanks' costs nothing, makes everyone feel good, and is PUNK AS FUCK!
+Ripping the music, creating images, uploading it all, then writing about it takes time.
+If you like what we’re doing please don’t forget that a ‘thanks’ costs nothing, makes everyone feel good, and is PUNK AS FUCK!

 Happy listening.